Irish in the NFL: Matthias Farley emerges in Titans win

 For the second straight week, Atlanta Falcons rookie Adetokunbo Ogundeji recorded a career first.

-Here’s a run down of each Notre Dame player - Week 7 of the NFL
+Here’s a rundown of how each former Notre Dame player fared in Week 7:

-• Aaron Banks (2017-20), OG, San Francisco 49ers: Banks is on the active roster, but has yet to appear in a regular-season game for 2-4 San Francisco.
-The 49ers suffered a week 7 home loss to the Indianapolis Colts 30-18.
+• Aaron Banks (Played at Notre Dame from 2017-20), OG, San Francisco 49ers: The 49ers suffered a 30-18 home loss to Indianapolis … On the active roster, but has yet to appear in a regular-season game for 2-4 San Francisco.

-Miles Boykin (2015-2018), WR, Baltimore Ravens: Was activated off of injured reserve October 11th, and has appeared in three games this season.He did not record a stat in the Ravens’41-17 home loss to the Cincinnati Bengals.
-Boykin has one catch for six yards this season.
+• Miles Boykin (2015-18), WR, Baltimore Ravens: Did not record a reception in the Ravens’ 41-17 home loss to Cincinnati … Was activated from injured reserve Oct.
+11, and has appeared in three games and made one catch for six yards.

-Chase Claypool (2016-19), WR, Pittsburgh Steelers: The 3-3 Steelers had a week 7 bye.
-Claypool has played in five games of six games this season, totaling 22 catches for 358 yards and 1 TD, plus 2 rushes for 22 yards.
+• Chase Claypool (2016-19), WR, Pittsburgh Steelers: The 3-3 Steelers had a bye … Has played in five of six games, totaling 22 catches for 358 yards and one touchdown plus two rushes for 22 yards.

 • Liam Eichenberg (2016-20), OL, Miami Dolphins: Started at left tackle in Miami’s 30-28 home loss to the Atlanta Falcons … Has played in all six seven contests for the 1-6 Dolphins, starting in six.